 The overall aim of PROSPECT is to enable peer-to-peer learning in regional and local authorities in order to finance and implement their sustainable energy plans.

 We are witnessing how local governments in the U.S. and Europe are rallying to respond to the climate challenge and are driving the transition to a sustainable low carbon future.
 Showing that citizen and business participation makes climate and energy policies more effective might inspire others to follow suit.
 That, in turn, could make it easier for national leaders to act more forcefully.

 43% of the European population lives in condominiums/multi-occupancy apartment blocks, which are primarily of low energy performance.
 How can cities accelerate the energy retrofitting of these buildings?

 When it comes to managing the energy transition the need for municipally-owned energy has never been clearer.
 In recent years we have seen some successes of local energy ownership.
 However, the sharing of these experiences has been limited, and they have tended to remain local and specific.

-In the Mediterranean area cooling (and heating) as well as low building standards induce high consumption and expenses.
+MEDNICE bundles the experience of 10 projects that were funded in the framework of the same Interreg Mediterranean programme.
+They all tackled the same challenge: In the Mediterranean area cooling (and heating) as well as low building standards induce high consumption and expenses.
 And this, even though a wealth of natural resources and a conducive climate do provide excellent conditions for greening residential and public buildings.

 The project Bridging European and Local Climate Action (BEACON) is a multi-level governance project promoting climate action and facilitating an exchange between national networks and governments as well as municipalities and schools in Europe.
 It is financed via the European Climate Initiative (EUKI) a support programme of the German Ministry for the Environment (BMU).